 Cardamom is a spice that is native to India, Nepal, and Bhutan.
 It is widely used in traditional medicine and cooking.

-Cardamom has natural anti-inflammatory and antioxidant properties that can lower blood pressure, prevent infections, and help with digestion.
+Cardamom possesses natural anti-inflammatory and antioxidant properties that can help lower blood pressure, prevent infections, and aid in digestion.

-Cardamom essential oil is a concentrated oil extracted from the seeds of the cardamom plant through steam distillation.
-It has a warm, spicy, and slightly sweet aroma and is known for its digestive and respiratory benefits.
+Cardamom essential oil has a warm, spicy, and slightly sweet aroma and is known for its digestive and respiratory benefits.

 13. Oregano Oil